 You can take simple steps to protect your eyes when you’re in the kitchen:

 Keep safety glasses handy.
-Most of us think of safety glasses for operating potentially dangerous power equipment.
-But protective eyewear has a place in the kitchen, too.
-Safety glasses can prevent eye injuries while cleaning the oven with caustic chemicals or when pouring drain cleaners into the sink, for instance.
-They can also prevent you from getting irritating food substances, such as hot pepper oil, in your eye while cooking.
-Look for protective eyewear approved by the American National Standards Institute (ANSI).
+They aren’t just for folks who use power tools.
+There’s a place for them in the kitchen, too.
+They can shield your eyes while you clean the oven with caustic chemicals or when you pour drain cleaners into the sink.
+They can also keep food irritants, like hot pepper oil, out of your eyes.
+Look for products approved by the American National Standards Institute (ANSI).

-- Wash your eye out with cool tap water or saline solution.
+- Wash your eye with cool tap water or saline solution.

-- Call your doctor or go to an emergency room.
-Continue to wash your eye with drops while calling for help or traveling to the doctor.
+- Call your doctor or go to the emergency room.
+Continue to wash your eye with drops while you wait.

-- Pull the upper lid down over the lower lid.
-Blink repeatedly.
-This allows your lower eyelashes to sweep away particles.
+- Pull the upper eyelid down over the lower eyelid.
+Blink several times.
+This lets your lower eyelashes sweep stuff out.

 - If this doesn't help, rinse with water or saline solution.

-- If the particle is still stuck in your eye, call your doctor or go to an emergency room.
+- If you just can’t get it out, call your doctor or go to the emergency room.

-By following a few simple safety rules, you can avoid unnecessary accidents and make cooking a trouble-free pleasure.
+With a few simple safety rules, you can avoid accidents and make cooking a trouble-free pleasure.